mcdemarco/the-new-kitchen-cookbook/pasta/alfredo.md

 ## Directions

-1. Boil pasta (about 1 lb.) with a generous amount of salt and drain.
+1. Boil pasta (about 1 lb.) with a generous amount of salt.
 2. Melt butter in a heavy saucepan and fry the garlic in it briefly.
 3. Add all spices.
-4. Add all cheeses.
+4. Add cream and all cheeses.
 5. Heat through, then simmer about 5 minutes to desired thickness.
 6. Freshen pasta and mix with the sauce and optionally some pasta water in a large bowl (or in the sauce pan, if it's large enough and you're not setting some sauce aside).
 7. Serve hot.